SPOUSAL SUPPORT LEGAL ALERT

 As the law currently reads (and has for around 75 years) , the person paying the support is allowed to deduct the amount, while the person being paid is required to claim it as income and thus, pay taxes.

 When determining spousal support, courts take into account the fact that the paying spouse is able to deduct the amount of spousal support paid on his or her taxes.
 Should the new legislation pass as presently written, the payor spouse will lose their deduction, thereby raising their tax burden which may reduce the amount of income available for spousal support payments.

 According to the IRS, in past years the amount of spousal support deductions claimed far exceeds the amount of spousal support income reported.
 Such discrepancies have helped drive this new proposal

 Whether you are a fan of the new tax proposal or not, it is definitely worth considering what its implications could mean for your pending or impending divorce if it’s not concluded before the new year.

-Do you need help with your Divorce or Spousal Support?
+Do you need help with your Divorce or Spousal Support in Dayton?
 Call us now to schedule an appointment.
 We can help!.